 So...
 Who's Operating the Website?

-Ryan Doran-Fisher has been working with Atlee and Mary for over 10 years delivering milk, produce, and a variety of other products.
-He's even pulled a few weeds from time to time and harvested some produce for the CSA.
-He hasn't yet received an invitation to milk a cow.
+Ryan and Kathryn Doran-Fisher have been working with Atlee and Mary for over 10 years delivering milk, produce, and a variety of other products.
+They've even pulled a few weeds from time to time and harvested some produce for the CSA.
+They haven't yet received an invitation to milk a cow but Kathryn did get to ride in a buggy once.

-Over the years Ryan has run a small delivery group on the side while working as a philosophy teacher, machine operator at MedBio, and Zen Buddhist clergy.
-With his wife Kathryn, he has built an urban farm in Mt.
-Pleasant and helped run Maggies Farm, a cooperative CSA.
+Ryan started a small delivery group from Morley to Mt.
+Pleasant, MI in 2005 to make picking up his own farm products more efficient.
+He did this on the side while working as a philosophy teacher and training as a Zen Buddhist clergy member.
+With his wife Kathryn, he built an urban farm in Mt.
+Pleasant and helped run Maggie's Farm, a cooperative CSA.

-In 2018, Ryan started working regular hours during the day so Kathryn took over the management, accounting, and delivery.
+In 2018, Ryan started working regular hours in the warehouse at MedBio during the day so Kathryn took over the management, accounting, and delivery.
 The small delivery business currently serves about 25 families and supplies the local organic artisan bread bakery, Field and Fire, and Love's Ice Cream with eggs from other Amish community members.

 This website represents an effort to continue expanding our ability to offer farm products from Diversity Farm and open up consumer direct markets for other Amish community members.